 Maintenance and Revision of the Human Resources Policy Manual

 The vice president of Human Resources will annually review the contents of the Human Resources Policy Manual with the DUHS Chief Human Resources Officer and other Duke Human Resource and administrative leaders.
-(See workflow graphic illustrating the approval process for developing and/or revising a human resource policy.)

 During the months of March and October, all updated or new policies and procedures will be posted on the HR Policy Manual and communicated to staff.
 When an update for the manual is communicated (including distribution of new or revised Duke policies), the supervisor is responsible for updating his or her staff.